Using EIS and SEIS to attract investment following Finance Act 2026: the benefits and some traps to avoid

 One of the EIS/SEIS conditions is that the shares issued to the investor must not have any preferential right to a company’s assets on a winding up and to certain dividends.
 The requirement is included so that an investor cannot obtain the tax advantages of relief while being shielded from the economic risk of the investment.

 A number of companies have had their EIS status revoked by inadvertently breaching this condition, by for instance creating a class of deferred shares ranking behind the EIS ordinary shares on a winding up.
 The courts have held that it is not possible to ignore small or insignificant preferential rights.
-Great care must thus be taken when the company has more than one share class to ensure that the EIS shares class do not carry any disqualifying preference and careful drafting can in some cases avoid an issue.
+Great care must therefore be taken when the company has more than one share class to ensure that the EIS shares class do not carry any disqualifying preference, and careful drafting can in some cases avoid an issue.

 Company must remain independent